Shinpeim/Gatchaman/README.md

 Gatchaman is a gem to replace src values in HTML documents with data URI scheme

+*THE SOFTWARE IS IT'S IN ALPHA QUALITY.
+IT MAY CHANGE THE API WITHOUT NOTICE.*

 ## Installation

     $ git clone git://github.com/Shinpeim/Gatchaman.git